Friday, October 11, 2024

 Alternative Data

 Traditional credit scores are very dependent on histories related to loans and credit cards.
-In the recent past, an increasingly loud drumbeat has been heard to commence the integration of alternative data, like rent payments, utility bills, and even social media activity, into credit scores.
+Recently, an increasingly loud drumbeat has been heard to commence integrating alternative data, like rent payments, utility bills, and even social media activity, into credit scores.
 This can help people with thin credit files develop scores more quickly.

 AI and Machine Learning

 AI/ML is already being used to analyze vast reams of data to make more sophisticated credit risk analyses possible.
-This may enable the more accurate prediction of creditworthiness than has so far been possible.
+This may enable a more accurate creditworthiness prediction than has been possible.

 Open Banking

-Open banking-the ability of consumers to decide if and with whom they share their banking data-could radically change the face of credit scoring.
+Open banking- the ability of consumers to decide if and with whom they share their banking data radically changes the face of credit scoring.
 Open banking might just allow a more complete view of a person’s financial habits and responsibilities.

 Financial Inclusion

-There is a growing interest in developing more inclusive scoring models, designed to offer better service to populations that have traditionally been underserved by the financial system.
+There is a growing interest in developing more inclusive scoring models designed to offer better service to populations traditionally underserved by the financial system.
 This may expand the population with access to credit and other financial services.

 As these trends continue to unfold, it will be exciting to learn how credit scoring changes and how it may impact your financial life.